-The final exam will be a comprehensive, standardized final written by the American Chemical Society (ACS) that must be taken at the time scheduled by the University: May 2nd 8:30-11:00am.
-According to University policy, any student who does not take the final exam will fail the course.
-According to ACS policy, there is a 2-hour time limit for the exam, only non-programmable calculators are to be used, and nothing is to be written in the exam booklet (only on the scantron and scratch paper).
-Writing in the exam booklet will result in a point penalty.
+The final exam will be a comprehensive, standardized final written by the American Chemical Society (ACS) that must be taken at the time scheduled by the University:: According to University policy, any student who does not take the final exam will fail the course.
+According to ACS policy, there is a 2-hour time limit for the exam, only non-programmable calculators are to be used, and nothing is to be written in the exam booklet (only on the scantron and scratch paper.

-Quiz and Exam Policies: No cell phones or other personal electronic communication devices may be used in the completion of quizzes or exams.
-All quizzes and exams are closed note, closed book, and closed internet; communication of any type to anyone either in the course or not is not permitted.
-You may only use approved non-graphing calculators for ALL quizzes and examinations.
+Quiz and Exam Policies: No cell phones or other personal electronic communication devices may be used in the completion of guizzes or exams.
+All guizzes and exams are closed note. closed book, and closed internet; personal communication of any type to anyone either in the course or not is not permitted.
+You may only use approved non-graphing calculators for ALL guizzes and examinations.

 If you feel a mistake has been made in the grading of your exam, you must submit what you wish to be re-graded and why (your reasoning is critical).
 This must be turned in to me no later than one week after the graded exam is returned.

-If you feel there has been a numerical error in calculating your guiz or exam score, please bring this to my attention no later than one week after the graded assignment is returned.
+If you feel there has been a numerical error in calculating your quiz or exam score, please bring this to my attention no later than one week after the graded assignment is returned.